Altair-Robotics/Manual_Control/README.md

-# Rover Manual Control
+# rc_direct_drive
-This repo contains 2 projects.
-1. Rover Body
-2. Rover Arm

-Radio controller receiver is directly connected to the MCU of the Rover Body PCB.
+Radio controller receiver is directly connected to the MCU.

-The Rover arm pcb has to be connected through software serial connection.

 System descryption: